-During Year 7, 8 and 9 pupils will study the different areas of Design and Technology by undertaking projects in Resistant Materials, Textiles and Food.
-Each project is delivered by a specialist teacher and will last 12 – 19 weeks.
+During KS3, students will study the different areas of Design and Technology by undertaking lessons in Food Preparation and Nutrition, Graphic Products/Resistant Materials and Fashion and Textiles.
+Each subject is delivered by a specialist teacher.
 The KS3 course has making at its heart but also develops a wide range of creative, design and technical skills.
-Students may work to a set design brief or theme, they may find solutions to problems they identify or they may complete short tasks to develop their thinking and making skills.
+Students may work to a set design context, they may find solutions to problems they identify or they may complete short tasks to develop their thinking and making skills.

 In Year 9, pupils decide which specialist area of Design & Technology they would like to take as their GCSE option.
-Pupils can opt to study one or two of the following areas:
+Pupils can opt to study one of the following areas:

 - Graphic Products

 At Key Stage 4, pupils will all undertake a coursework project or projects in their chosen discipline.
-This will account for 60% of their final mark, with the remaining 40% being awarded through a written exam.
+These projects are set by the exam boards and interpreted by the students.
+This will account for 50% of their final mark, with the remaining 50% being awarded through a written exam.